 A contest for customer-created content asks buyers to make and share content that shows your products or holiday experiences.
 The formats can be very different.
 They might include photo contests with your products in holiday settings, video reviews, fun unboxing videos, or holiday-themed stories.

-These campaigns often need people to use specific hashtags, tag your brand, or send their entries through special platforms.
+These campaigns often need people to use specific hashtags, tag their brand, or send their entries through special platforms.
 Many successful holiday contests for customer-created content give themed challenges.
 Examples include “best decorated Christmas tree” or “most creative gift wrapping” using your products.

 8. Team Up with Influencers for Holiday Content

-Holiday team-ups with influencers boost product promotion through seasonal content.
+Influencer partnerships enhance product promotion through seasonally relevant content.
 These partnerships often showcase festive formats like gift guides that feature your products, holiday-themed unboxings, DIY how-tos using your merchandise, or special events such as “12 Days of Christmas” giveaways.
-The team-up might involve influencers creating content about your products in festive settings or developing unique holiday campaigns that spotlight your seasonal offerings.

 9. Set Up a Holiday Pop-Up Shop